How to plan the perfect staycation

 A staycation is a holiday within your country or your local area.
 Some people choose to staycation within their own hometown, enjoying the sights and activities available on their doorstep, whereas other people will choose a destination further afield in the UK.

 Staycations have always been popular.
-In fact, in 2014, a huge 74% of Brits chose to staycation in the UK rather than going abroad.
-While this dipped to 55% in 2017, the number of people choosing this type of holiday has increased again in 2019 and 2020.
-So, why exactly are they so popular
+In fact, in 2014, a huge 74% of Brits chose to staycation in the UK rather than go abroad.
+While this dipped to 55% in 2017, the number of people choosing this type of holiday increased again in 2019.
+So, why exactly are they so popular?

 It’s easy to forget what an amazing country we live in, but there are so many beautiful sights to see and things to do right on the doorstep.
 Forgoing a holiday abroad means you can explore your local area a little more or stay in a place you’ve always wanted to visit in the UK.
 It’s a nation steeped in history and culture and regardless of the weather, you can have a truly amazing time.

 It can take time to plan any kind of holiday, whether at home or abroad, and there are lots of things you might want to consider.
-Do you want to go on a city break, walking holiday, visit historical buildings or spa trip?
+Do you want to go on a city break?
+A walking holiday?
+Spa trip?
 These things could impact the destination you choose within the UK.